top of page

 • Demonstrate progress on your work project

-• Present your outcomes in the graduation
+• Present your outcomes in a 3-Minute Thesis

 All LLEAD discussions are grounded in confidentiality.
 To ensure that everyone feels safe to candidly share their leadership experiences, every instructor, student, learning guide and guest is required to sign a Confidentiality Agreement before the program begins.